Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet: CASE STUDIES

 \subsection{Case Study I: Linear Dynamical System — Double Integrator}

 Consider a robot with double integrator model in the form:

 where $\mathbf{x} = [x\ y\ v_x\ v_y]^\top$ and $\mathbf{u} = [u_1\ u_2]^\top$, with $[x\ y]^\top$ denoting the 2D position, $[v_x\ v_y]^\top$ the velocity, and $[u_1\ u_2]^\top$ the acceleration of the robot.
-During the initialization of the neural network controller, the control inputs are bounded.
+During the initialization of the neural network controller, control input bounds are enforced to ensure a proper warm start.
 However, in the subsequent optimization stage, the inputs are treated as unconstrained, while the STL specification still accounts for the actual input limits in \eqref{eq:pho-u}, and the cost function in \eqref{eq:cost} employs an $\ell_2$ penalty with a weight of $0.003$ to discourage large accelerations.